tomsWebConsulting/twcsl/Page/Store/Detail/Store Product Detail Add to Cart Button Url Redirect/README.md

-* Add code from file **[store product detail add to cart button url redirect options.html][8]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store product detail add to cart button url redirect options.html][8]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
 Read the code for any instructions within.

-* Add code from file **[store product detail add to cart button url redirect.html][9]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store product detail add to cart button url redirect.html][9]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.

 * Options